-There is a saying which I came across recently that goes like this … “Don’t compare your chapter one to someone else’s chapter twenty”.
+There is a saying which I came across that goes like this … “Don’t compare your Chapter One to someone else’s Chapter Twenty”.
 I don’t believe that there is any one person attributed with the quote, but I like it!

 I like it for a number of reasons:

-- If you are looking for a mentor … then you should probably find someone who can relate to your current situation.
+- It is good advice for people looking for a mentor.
+It best to find someone who can relate to your current situation.

-- If you envy someone’s accomplishments, remember to understand their journey.
+- If we envy someone’s accomplishments, we should also understand their journey.

-- It is a reminder that there are a lot of steps between Chapter one and Chapter 20.
+- It is a reminder that there are a lot of steps between Chapter One and Chapter Twenty.

-- It reminds you to understand exactly where you are in your book (or journey).
+- It reminds us that we should understand exactly where you are in our book (or journey).

 - It reminds me that my book has been a long, winding one … and I have paid my dues along the way.